Adding Sales Tax to Ticket Sales

 • If you want to add VAT instead of Sales Tax, click here for more information.

-How to Add Sales Tax
+Add Sales Tax on Ticket Sales

 1. Enable Sales Tax